 Acquire bonds with different maturity dates to diversify your bond holdings.
 A mix of issues maturing in one, three and five years will protect you from getting hurt by interest rate movements you can't control.
 Mutual funds are an excellent way to achieve diversity in your bond investments.

 Assessing the creditworthiness of companies and government agencies issuing bonds is a job for the pros, the best known of which are Standard & Poor's and Moody's.
 If the issuer earns one of the top four "investment grades" assigned by the companies — AAA, AA, A or BBB from Standard & Poor's, and Aaa, Aa, A or Baa from Moody's — the risk of default is considered slight.
-See What Bond Ratings Mean for more details.
+See Bond Basics: What the Ratings Mean for more details.

 Ratings below investment grade indicate that the bonds are considered either "speculative" (BB, Ba or B) or in real danger of default (various levels of C and, in the S&P ratings, a D, indicating that the issue is actually in default).
 You can consider any issue rated speculative or lower to be a "junk" bond, although brokers and mutual funds usually call them "high-yield" issues.

+Use caution with junk bonds or high yield bonds.
 Individual junk bonds are very risky and it's best to avoid them unless you're willing to study the company's prospects closely.
 Alternatively, you could purchase shares in a junk bond mutual fund, which would ease the risk a bit through diversification.
 Even then, junk bonds should never occupy more than a sliver of your portfolio.

+Check ratings.
 Check the rating of any bond that you are considering purchasing or already own.
 A broker can give you the rating, or you can check online sources, including S&P, Moody's and Bondsonline.com.
 For a mutual fund, the prospectus will describe the lowest rating acceptable to the fund's managers, and the annual reports should list the bonds in the fund's portfolio, along with their ratings.
 In general, the lower the rating, the higher the yield a bond must offer to compensate for the risk.

 All of the major credit-rating agencies missed the signs of distress at Enron Corporation, failing to lower their safety ratings until just days before the giant company filed for bankruptcy protection in late 2001.
 The raters said they had been deceived by Enron and would have dropped their ratings much sooner if they had had the facts.